 Karwa Chauth is one of the most important festivals for married women mainly in the northern states of India.
 When married women Pray and fast for the sake of the husband.

-Sargi and Karva chauth go hand in hand, it the pre-dawn meal that a mother-in-law gives to her daughter-in-law.
+Sargi and Karva Chauth go hand in hand, it the pre-dawn meal that a mother-in-law gives to her daughter-in-law.

 Eating healthy is the main idea behind eating dry fruits.
-A handfull of kaju-kishmish aur badaam will help to keep going through the day.
+A handful of kaju-kishmish and badaam will help to keep going through the day.

-Light food is prepared to be eaten in starting of the day to keep you active throughout the day.
+Light food is prepared to be eaten at the starting of the day to keep you active throughout the day.
 It can be any cooked food like vegetables with chapati.

-5. Fresh fruits – Fruits is healthy and fibrous and will make you stay full and hydrated longer.
+Fruits are healthy and fibrous and will make you stay full and hydrated longer.

 Mothers-in-law (Sasu) give their daughters-in-law (bahu) this sumptuous food called ‘Sargi’ to eat before sunrise, as the fast starts before sunrise and ends only after worshiping the moon at night.
 It is a tough fast, as the women do not take any food or water.

-While Baya is the mother who sends sweets, clothes and money to their daughters house.
+While Baya is the mother who sends sweets, clothes, and money to their daughter’s house.